netpes/Chat_Bot/README.md

 ## Description:

 This is a Free RT Chat Platform, based socket.io.
-With an admin & cilent sides, and a bot that learn from the admin and users chats.
+With an admin & client sides, and a bot that learn from the admin and users chats.

 ## About the bot: